Internal auditors deal with operating issues crucial to the prosperity of any organisation

 - strong communication skills, both written and verbal

 - flexible thinking and ability to adapt to change.

-In order to increase your chances of getting a job in internal audit, it is advisable to get work experience.
+Finding work experience will increase your chances of getting a job in internal audit.
 Summer internships and work placements are available with accountancy and consultancy firms.
-Student membership with the Chartered Institute of Internal Auditors (IIA) is also helpful as it provides access to trade press, updates in the sector and networking opportunities.
+Student membership with IIA is a helpful resource, providing access to trade press, updates in the sector and networking opportunities.

 While there are no legal requirements for businesses to have internal auditors, many companies and organisations recognise the benefits of it and therefore have internal auditing departments.

 This means the pool of employers is large and includes: